CvO-Theory/apt/doc/using.md

 is presented with the phrase "The Petri net is bounded" if the Petri net is indeed bounded or "The Petri net is not bounded" otherwise.

+Besides its own file format for Petri nets and labelled transition systems, APT also supports a number of other file formats.
+For example, to calculate the reachability graph of a file in the LoLA file format, you can use:

+    $ java -jar apt.jar coverab lola:input.lola

+To get a list of supported file formats, just specify an invalid file format as
+input:

+    $ java -jar apt.jar coverab foo:apt.jar
+    Error while invoking module 'coverability_graph':
+      Parser for format foo not found.
+    Supported parsers: petrify apt genet pnml lola synet

+    $ java -jar apt.jar synth none foo:apt.jar
+    Error while invoking module 'synthesize':
+      Parser for format foo not found.
+    Supported parsers: petrify apt synet

 There are two modules which use external programs.
 These are the "use-synet" and "use-petrify" modules.
 If you want to use these modules, you need to make sure that your PATH variable contains the directory where those programs are located.